skeleton-pawn/test/README.md

 # test
-all files are test files of pythonn code
+all files are test files of python code